Table of Contents

 More to the point—Hydration!
 It means keeping your inner sea at high tide.
 Your wet machinery absolutely depends on it, and when your reservoir is running low, there is trouble.

 At this writing the world is experiencing a dangerous heat wave, with longstanding temperature records being broken left and right.
 The American Heart Association (AHA) describes the situation in their usual panicked tone:

 “Extreme climatic conditions are exceeding human thermoregulatory capacity.”

 Dehydration Information for an Overheated Nation

 How exactly are we injured by the brutal temperatures that characterize a heat wave?
-There are a few ways to go — heat stroke (your core temperature rises out of control), ischemia (restricted blood flow, and a scary-looking word), hypoxia (lack of oxygen to cells and organs), the unpronounceable rhabdomyolysis (overheated skeletal muscles dissolve into the bloodstream, breaking your kidneys) —and our old friend dehydration, of course.
+There are a few ways to go — heat (your core temperature rises out of control), ischemia (restricted blood flow, and a scary-looking word), hypoxia (lack of oxygen to cells and organs), the unpronounceable rhabdomyolysis (overheated skeletal muscles dissolve into the bloodstream, breaking your kidneys) —and our old friend dehydration, of course.